 E195 – Please note that these toilets are locatated at the back of the aircraft and have two balance support/grab handles one to the left of the sink and one to the left of the toilet seat

 Flybe can also accept passengers who require the use of a car seat or harness as a result of none or limited upper body strength.
-This must be one of the following and we advise that you contact us in advance to advise us of this need.
+Flybe does not provide any additional support systems; however customers can bring and use the following:

 If you have mobility issues you may want to use a seat with a moveable aisle armrest.
 On most of our aircraft all the aisle seat arms can be lifted except on Row 1, however, seating is not available in emergency exit roes and is not recommended on the last row of the aircraft, please see below for aircraft specifics.